Smoking in India: In film

+In August 2014, an expert committee headed by Malayalam film director, screenwriter, and producer Adoor Gopalakrishnan recommended that the Kerala government remove the warnings.
+He discouraged health warnings appearing as pop-ups during the film, saying they may instead be shown only before the film begins and during the interval, adding that fight sequences, item numbers and rape sequences are often shown in films without similar warnings.

 Key players

 The market largely consists of small retailers and importers, but with a few organized players such as ITC with their brand EON, Godfrey Philips with the brands Zest and Verge, and Vape Stop which is an aggregator of international brands.